aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlsaveoptions/_index.md

 ```

 Indicates whether exports sheet's row and column headings when saving to HTML files.

+**Remarks**

 The default value is false.

 **Returns:**
 boolean